cdevents/community/processes.md

 Process of becoming an Maintainer:

-1. Any current Maintainer may nominate a current [Reviewer](#Reviewer) to become a new Maintainer, by opening a PR against the appropriate project, adding the contributor to `CODEOWNWERS`
+1. Any current Maintainer may nominate a current [organization member](#organization-member) to become a new Maintainer, by opening an issue against the appropriate project.
-2. The nominee will add a comment to the PR testifying that they agree to all requirements of becoming a Maintainer.
+2. The nominee will add a comment to the issue testifying that they agree to all requirements of becoming a Maintainer.
 3. A majority of the current Maintainers must then approve.
 4. Add the new maintainer to the corresponding GitHub team
+5. (Optional) Update `CODEOWNWERS` with specific areas of expertise for the new maintainer.
+Add the new maintainer to the list of maintainers kept in a comment in `CODEOWNWERS`.

 - Each project has a `<repo>-maintainers` team, where `<repo>` is the name of the GitHub repository.

-## Governing Board Member  Member
+## Governing Board Member

 Description: The CDEvents Governing board is the governing body of the CDEvents open source project.
 It's an elected group that represents the contributors to the project, and has an oversight on governance and technical matters.